AlexCLeduc/django-data-fetcher/README.md

 ```

-Behind the scenes, fetchers' `get_instance` will use the global-middleware request to always return the same instance of the fetcher for the same request.
+Behind the scenes, fetchers' `get_instance` will use the global-request middleware's request object to always return the same instance of the fetcher for the same request.
 This allows the fetcher to call your batch function once, when the view calls `prefetch_keys`, and then use the cached results for all subsequent calls to `get` or `get_many`.

 Fetchers also cache values that were called with `get` or `get_many`.
 If you request a key that isn't cached, it will call your batch method again for that single key.
 It's recommended to monitor your queries while developing with a tool like [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar/).